 I am a Consultant Anaesthetist who specialises in pain medicine.
 This is a sub-specialty that is affiliated to the Royal College of Anaesthetists, but is under its own faculty.
-I have been a consultant since 2007 and my NHS practice is at Stepping Hill Hospital where I am Clinical Lead for the Chronic Pain Service.
+I have been an interventional pain management consultant since 2007, and my NHS practice is at Stepping Hill Hospital where I am Clinical Lead for the Chronic Pain Service.

 Qualifications: MBBS (London), FRCA, FCARCSI, FFPMRCA

 After completing Medical School in London, I joined the British Army for six years serving as a Medical Officer in the Infantry.
 I then started specialty training in anaesthesia but kept an interest in musculoskeletal pain after my time in the military, which led to my undertaking advanced pain training in the North West.
 As a consultant I have been able to continue to develop my interest in interventions to try and reduce pain and improve movement, particularly for back pain as some patients respond well to targeted treatment.